cranmer/TheoryAndPractice/content/reproducibility-symposium.md

 -->

 Later we had an informal panel / debate on carrots vs. sticks with [Rick O. Gilmore](http://www.personal.psu.edu/rog1/), [Philip Stark](http://www.bitss.org/2015/12/31/science-is-show-me-not-trust-me/), [Meredith Broussard](http://www.meredithbroussard.com), and myself.
-The format was fun as we asked Philip to argue the case for carrots and Rick to argue the case for sticks, in contrast to their more vocal positions.
+The format was fun (thanks [Vicky](http://victoriaisteeves.com) !) as we asked Philip to argue the case for carrots and Rick to argue the case for sticks, in contrast to their more vocal positions.
 I took on the split-personality of High-Energy Physics.

 This discussion was probably my favorite part and a few playful analogies were mentioned as effective ways to discuss the needed change in culture with a skeptical audience.